learn-computer-graphics/rendering-techniques/README.md

 ## 👨‍👩‍👦‍👦 Contributing

 If you find errors in the code, or better way to explain or do things, feel free to open an issue !

+## How to build

+Need to install python.
+Then move inside the repository folder and run `pip install -r requirements.txt`.
+Finally, build the book by running `jupyter-book build .`